 Baked provolone with croutons for $6.50 served inside 300 East’s old school Dilworth space.

 This $5.95 soup is described as “wicked good.”
 Don’t be fooled by Moosehead’s Montford neighborhood bar vibe; the soup is legit.
 Lovely big chunks of clam.
 Wash it down with an order of Moosehead wings.

 Noble’s Tomato Bisque — King’s Kitchen

 When it’s got the owner’s last name in front of it, you know it’s going to be good. $4 for a cup and $6 for a bowl (served with goat cheese crostini).
-Rooster’s, which has the same owner Jim Noble, also serves Noble’s tomato basil bisque soup.
+Sister restaurant Rooster’s also serves Noble’s tomato basil bisque soup.

 Texas Chili — Lupie’s Cafe

 They say it’s hot, and they mean it.
 Easily my favorite of Lupie’s four different chilis.
 It’s made with ground chuck but NO tomatoes, and it simmers in beer sauce for over six hours (which you can totally taste).